 The program, which the institute conducts with students selected on the merits of written text, extends 3-4 days.
 During the orientation, the aptitude, interest and skill required for admission to the particular department are assessed in general by faculties and experts.

 Thirdly, the interview where the applicant is questioned by a mixed panel.
 The panel consists of the Institute’s director, dean, HODs from different departments and an industry professional.

 What advice would you give to FTII aspirants?

 I think the decision to select candidates is based on the latter’s overall interest and understanding of the medium throughout their life.
 The various fields from which questions are asked during the written can be closely studied by analyzing the question papers.
 You can download them from the institute’s website.

-Are there particular books/websites you’d recommend reading/following?
+Are there particular books/websites you’d recommend reading/following for FTII preparation?

 Aspirants can study the Manorama Yearbook 2017 to brush up on current affairs and general knowledge.
 Basic book on film studies like Film Art: An Introduction by David Bordwell and Kristin Thompson or How to read a film by James Monaco will help understand the film movements, contributions from filmmakers of different nations, shot divisions etc.